-The Library will be closed Monday, September 1, for Labor Day.
+Alert: The Library will be closed Tuesday, March 31, for Cesar Chavez Day.

 Create a Library Password

-When you use the Library for the first time, you need to create a password for your Library account.
-Your Library password along with the 14-digit barcode on the back of your campus ID are used to verify eligibility for library services such as accessing articles and databases from off campus and renewing your items online.
+In order to access certain Library resources, including Link+, you need to create a password for your Library account.
+Your Library password along with the 14-digit barcode on the back of your campus ID are used to verify eligibility for these library services.

 Your Library password is different from the password you use to check your grades, class schedules, and Seawolf email.
 You need to create a separate Library password on the Library's website.